NYSE: CLOSED

 Atomic Eagle owns 47.4Mlb of uranium in Zambia, trades at A$2.53/lb vs peer averages above A$3.33/lb, and is fully funded for its biggest drill program in 17 years.

 For most of the past decade, uranium was the commodity the mining industry preferred to forget.
 Prices collapsed after Fukushima in 2011, bottoming below US$20 per pound and staying depressed for nearly a decade.
 Mines closed.
 Capital dried up.
 The exploration pipeline shrank to almost nothing.
-Then, quietly, the fundamentals began to reassemble themselves.
+Then, quietly, the fundamentals began to reassemble themselves into what Atomic Eagle's March 2026 presentation describes as "the strongest fundamental and strategic backdrop in a generation."

 The Valuation Gap That the Market Has Not Yet Closed

-The Drill Program That Could Re-Rate This Stock
+The Drill Program That Will Define This Company's Scale

 The Investment Thesis for Atomic Eagle